The spectrum of Feynman-integral geometries at two loops: Full classification at two loops: General discussion

 which clearly satisfies the CY condition for a CY threefold.
 Similarly, we can consider the defining equations for an elliptic curve, K3 surface and CY $n$-fold presented in tab.~\ref{tab:geometries}.
 In these cases, we must first homogenize the polynomials by introducing one extra variable $z_0$, such as $\widetilde{P}_4(z_0,z)=z_0^4 \, P_4(z/z_0)$; then, we have the configuration matrices

 One can check that they satisfy the CY condition~\eqref{CY_condition_WP} and define a CY of the correct dimension, respectively.

 Calabi--Yau geometries lie on the line between trivial and non-trivial geometries.
 If the combined degrees of the polynomials defining the geometry are lower than for a Calabi--Yau, we have Fano varieties, which are known to be rationalizable.
 Calabi--Yau geometries are the first non-rationalizable geometries one encounters with increasing degree.
 Geometries defined by polynomials with higher combined degree are non-rationalizable and more complicated than Calabi--Yaus.
 In general, this is part of the so-called Enriques--Kodaira classification of compact complex surfaces, which is based on their Kodaira dimension; see e.g.~ref.~\cite{Barth2004} for an introduction.
 In the context of Feynman integrals, all known examples depending on non-rationalizable geometries either involve a Calabi--Yau or a hyperelliptic curve, which is a particular instance of a one-dimensional geometry of general type.
 At the time of writing, no higher-dimensional geometries of general type have been identified in the context of Feynman integrals.
-By contrast, the Del Pezzo surface of degree 2 analyzed in this paper represents the first instance of a non-trivial, smooth and non-degenerate Fano variety in Feynman integrals.

 Now, the idea is to use the framework of complete intersection manifolds to detect potential non-trivial geometries directly from the maximal cut.
 Concretely, we can collect all combinations of hypersurfaces defined by the various polynomials and square roots in the denominator of the maximal cut, assemble the configuration matrix, and check whether the degrees satisfy or exceed the CY condition~\eqref{CY_condition_WP}.
 Whenever this is the case, the integral is a candidate for having a non-trivial geometry, which provides us with a guiding principle for finding the appropriate changes of variables.
 By contrast, if the sum of degrees is too small to meet the CY condition, it indicates that the corresponding geometry is rationalizable.